Working-From-Home/ft_transcendence/reference/db-schema-links.md

         - Un, rajouter un champ dans ChatRoom
         - 2, creer une nouvelle table
         - 3, autre solution pas trop complique ?
+    - pleins d'autres choses a revoir (but what ? that's the question)

 - friendship should be mutual
 - Foes/ban could be mutual or not ?